PrestaShop/PrestaShop/tests/README.md

 This is PrestaShop automated tests folder.

 Multiple type of tests are available:
-- `E2E` and `Selenium` folders contain end-to-end tests
+- `E2E` and `Selenium` folders contains end-to-end tests
-- `Unit` folder contain unit tests, see below
+- `Unit` folder contains unit tests, see below

 # Unit tests